terra-money/LocalTerra/README.md

 # on success, see log/deployed.$(BLOCK_HEIGHT).log
 ```

-### Bombay
+### Columbus-5

-Export columbus, run migrated columbus-5 and do migrateCode
+this runs migrated columbus-5 and do migrateCode

 It migrates code for send_to_burn_address.wasm for example.